 Your twenties are full of self discovery and figuring out what it means to be an adult.
 Often it’s a stage of limbo between living under the wings of your parents and being a full-fledged, self-supporting adult.
-Scary words like “calling,” “vocation” and “responsibility” stare you straight in the eyes.
+Scary words like “calling,” “career” and “responsibility” stare you straight in the eyes.

-Soon enough, the newness of adulthood starts to lose its shimmer.
-You start reaching milestones at work and in the family.
 Before these valuable years slip away, ask yourself these questions to make the most of your twenties:

 Question 1: What Do You Want to Be Remembered for?